JJ/raku-kazmath/README.md

 You need to install kazmath from source (URL above), compiling it.
 Follow the instructions to create a shared library.

-Then you xan install this from this source or via
+Then you can install this from this source or via

     zef install kazmath